borisdev/resume/resume.md

 ## Job experience

-### Technical AI Product Manager, consultant at SimpleLegal, 2022-2023
+### Data Science Engineer consultant at SimpleLegal, 2022-2023

 SimpleLegal is a legal billing analytics company.